 On older Rolexes, this serial is located on the side of the watch case at the 6 o'clock position where the bracelet is attached.
 To view these serial numbers, the bracelet must be detached from the 6 'clock side of the case.
 For instructions on removing the bracelet, see the video to the right or call us at 1-800-494-3708 to speak with a Rolex expert.
 If you are searching "where to find Rolex serial numbers", please visit how-to-find-the-serial-and-model-number-on-your-rolex.

-The model number is located on the side of the watch case at the 12 o'clock position.
+The model or reference number is located on the side of the watch case at the 12 o'clock position.
 As with the serial number, the bracelet must be detached from the 12 o'clock side of the case.
 For instructions on removing the bracelet, watch the video above or call us at 1-800-494-3708 to speak with a Rolex expert.

 Rolex has been engraving their watches with a unique Rolex serial numbers, and a Rolex models number since the 1920’s as tool to track the production year of a Rolex watch.
 The production age of a pre-owned Rolex watch is a significant factor in determining its current market value.
 As you would expect, the value of a Rolex watch, unlike a fine wine, will decrease in value as new, improved models are launched by Rolex.
 For example, watches that have Rolex model numbers beginning with the letter Z were produced in the year 2006 and, all things considered, are valued higher than say a Rolex with serial numbers that begins with P for the year 2000.
 The age along with other factors such as the condition of the bracelet will help Bob's establish the true, fair market value of the wristwatch.
 This distinctive serial number is located on the inside case of the watch between the lugs below the 6 o’clock end of the watch.
 It is a five to seven digit number starting with 28000 in the year 1926.
 You will need to remove the bracelet carefully from the watch using a small screw driver or tack.
 While this number will tell us when the watch was made by Rolex, it will not tell us when the watch was eventually sold.
 Also worth noting is that the condition of the watch is as important as its age.
 The Rolex serial numbers (also referred to as Rolex style numbers or case number), is also helpful in determining if a watch such as a Submariner watch is a genuine authentic Rolex as some fakes do not have serial numbers.
 This "look up" tool, or widget, is the only one of its kind in the industry and allows people to easily find the manufacture date of their pre-owned Rolex by the Rolex band serial numbers.
 Ebay has a list or chart of the serial numbers with estimated production dates but they too do not have an easy to use look up tool like we provide here.